MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 <script src=http://ajax.aspnetcdn.com/ajax/jquery-2.1.1.js> </script>
 ```

+For more information about how to use the Microsoft Ajax CDN, see [Microsoft Ajax CDN](https://docs.microsoft.com/en-us/aspnet/ajax/cdn/overview).

 ### Attributes and advantages of hosting assets in the public CDN

 - Assets exposed in a public origin are accessible by everyone anonymously.
     > [!IMPORTANT]
-    > If you identify a public origin in your CDN, you should never place resources that are considered sensitive to your organization in a public origin or SharePoint Online library.
+    > You should never place resources that contain user information or are considered sensitive to your organization in a public origin.
 - If you remove an asset from a public origin, the asset may continue to be available for up to 30 days from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes.
 - When you host style sheets (CSS files) in a public origin, you can use relative paths and URIs within the code.
 This means that you can reference the location of background images and other objects relative to the location of the asset that's calling it.
 - While you can hard code a public origin's URL, doing so is not recommended.
 The reason for this is that if access to the CDN becomes unavailable, the URL will not automatically resolve to your organization in SharePoint Online and might result in broken links and other errors.